 Access and Car Parking The main car parking for Valley Park Woodlands is located at Knightwood Leisure Centre and is accessed off Skys Wood Road.
 Satellite car parking is available at Crusaders Way, Bird Field, Morgan Le Fay, Littlefield Crescent, Acorn Grove and York Close.
 Pedestrian access is principally off Knightwood Road and Skys Wood Road.
+There are no formal path surfaces within the woodland however, a small number do exist where access is particularly difficult due to ground conditions.
+Board walks are also provided.
 Although cycling is discouraged within the woodland we are keen to encourage cycling as a means of visiting the site.
-To facilitate this cycle parking is located at Knightwood are provided.
+To facilitate this, cycle parking is located at Knightwood Lesiure Centre along with a regional standard BMX track.